 The War Remnants Museum is another significant historical site in Ho Chi Minh City.
 Located at the intersection of Vo Van Tan and Le Quy Don streets in District 3, this museum offers a sobering look at the Vietnam War.
 The museum features three floors of exhibits, each dedicated to different aspects of the war.
 From graphic displays to military hardware like tanks and aircraft, the museum provides a comprehensive overview of the war’s impact.

-There are some graphic depictions so we decided we would learn about the war in other ways, but for history buffs, we’ve heard this is a great visit.
+There are some graphic depictions, so we decided we would teach our kids about the war in other ways.
+But, for history buffs, we’ve heard this is a great visit.

 Plan to spend around 1.5 hours exploring the museum.
 The entry fee is quite affordable, making it a worthwhile stop on your family’s historical tour of Ho Chi Minh City.
 The War Remnants Museum offers a poignant and educational experience that will leave a lasting impression.